28 of the Coolest Sci-Fi and Fantasy Movies That Got Dumped in August

 The Monster Squad (Aug.
 14, 1987)

 The crossover you never knew you needed.
 The Dark Universe may have failed spectacularly, but The Monster Squad (much like The Goonies) will never say die.
 This sleeper hit has gained a solid following over the past few decades for being a fun and silly kids team-up movie that personifies everything we love about the 1980s.
-Grab some of your best friends, throw on the “Monster Mash,” and get ready for transcendence after hearing one kid utter the greatest line in cinema: “Fuck you, Lucky Charms.”
+Grab some of your best friends, throw on the “Monster Mash,” and get ready for transcendence after hearing one kid utter the greatest line in cinema: “Wolfman’s got nards!”

 The Fly (Aug.
 15, 1986)

-Note: Correction: An earlier version of this story attributed the quote “Fuck you, Lucky Charms” to The Monster Squad, when it’s actually from Leprechaun.
-We deeply regret this error, as there’s no way a vampire would ever team up with a leprechaun.